Microsoft Support for Windows 7 has ended

-If you still have computers using Windows 7 and you didn’t notice the repeated warnings from Microsoft popping up on your screen, you should know that Windows 7 support will be discontinued on January 14, 2020.
+If you still have computers using Windows 7 and you didn’t notice the repeated warnings from Microsoft popping up on your screen, you should know that Windows 7 support was discontinued on January 14, 2020.

-Windows 7 was released by Microsoft on October 22, 2009 with a commitment to provide 10 years of support and those 10 years are soon coming to an end.
-Starting January 14, 2020, Microsoft will no longer provide technical assistance and software updates for any PC that still uses Windows 7.
+Windows 7 was released by Microsoft on October 22, 2009 with a commitment to provide 10 years of support and those 10 years have come to an end.
+Starting January 14, 2020, Microsoft no longer provides technical assistance or software updates for any PC that still uses Windows 7.

 If you’re thinking you can wait to upgrade because your PC will still continue to work, you’re almost right.
 Windows will continue to function, but there will be no software updates coming from Microsoft, including security updates, thus making your system highly susceptible to virus attacks and security breaches.
 Is that a risk you are willing to take?
 We hope not!
-With only a few months left before Windows 7 end-of-life, now is the time to make the switch!
+It is time to switch.

 What are my options and what problems can I expect?

 This is a great option, if you currently have a computer which you are very happy with and which is 6 years old or newer.
 You might want to upgrade your RAM or replace your hard drive with a Solid State Drive (SSD) but, other than that, your computer should be able to work well with Windows 10.
 If this is your choice, Mad Dog Computer will upgrade your computer for $150 plus the cost of any optional hardware upgrades you select.
 Some software re-installation may be necessary which we’re happy to do for an additional fee.